Srigopinath-A/Srigopinath-A/README.md

 ### 💻 &nbsp;About Me

 - 🤖 &nbsp; Developer Who likes to Design.
-- 🎓 &nbsp; Studying BTech IT(2024) at Sri Venkateswara College of Engineering, Chennai.
+- 🎓 &nbsp; Completed BTech IT(2024) at Sri Venkateswara College of Engineering, Chennai.

 ### 🛠 &nbsp;Tech Stack